The Lady in My Life

-"The Lady in My Life" is a song written by Rod Temperton, produced by Quincy Jones and performed by American singer-songwriter Michael Jackson.
-It is included on the Thriller album by Jackson and along with "Baby Be Mine" is one of only two songs on the record that weren't initially released as a single, and it is the only song on the record which was never released as a single.
+"The Lady in My Life" is a song by American singer-songwriter Michael Jackson which was written by Rod Temperton and produced by Quincy Jones.
+It is included on the Thriller album by Jackson and along with "Baby Be Mine" is one of only two songs from the album that were not released as an A-side single; as "Baby Be Mine" appeared as the B-side for the "Human Nature" single (as well as the B-side on the lead single "I Just Can't Stop Loving You" from "Bad" in 1987), it is the only song on the record to never be released as a single at all.

 Critical reception

 In a 2016 retrospective for Billboard, writer Andrew Unterberger lauded the song [and other non-single "Baby Be Mine"] as "earn[ing] every bit of the real estate they command on the biggest nine-track album in history."
 Speaking on "The Lady In My Life" particularly, he considered the song "substantial enough a work to be selected as the LP’s closer — [it] is one of Michael’s finest quiet-storm slow burns, an ode of romantic commitment that also gives subconscious closure to "She's Out of My Life," the heart-rending breakup ballad from previous album Off the Wall.
 Vibe also praised the song, considering it "the ultimate love song".
 On a Billboard 2022 ranked list of the entire album, the song placed sixth, with writer Chuck Arnold considering the record "seductive soul", before comparing its quiet storm structure and "grown... slow-jamm[y]" vibe to fellow Motown vocalist Marvin Gaye.
 Music publication American Songwriter praised the simplicity of the song, arguing that it "stacks up against any ballad the former Motowner put out during his career.
 It’s simple.
 It’s romantic.
 It has everything you’d want in a slow jam from Jackson."